danhjoo7/Mortgage-Calculator-Cypress-Tests/README.md

 ## Considerations for the future

 One thing to consider moving forward is the type of selectors we use when writing tests.
 Currently, some elements are being selected through a mix of selectors; it would be in our best interest to use id's since they are the most efficient of all the selectors.
-Using id's would speed up the process of grabbing elements and subsequently make the tests run faster; this is important our tests scale.
+Using id's would speed up the process of grabbing elements and subsequently make the tests run faster; this is important as our tests scale.
 The implication of this would be that during development, id's would have be to created for html elements.